There is something incredibly fascinating about a pregnant belly.

 Pregnant belly myth #4:

-Technically not about your pregnant belly but some people believe morning sickness is an indication if you’re having a boy or a girl.
+Some people believe morning sickness is an indication if you’re having a boy or a girl.

 Pregnancy belly myth #5:

-You might be looking for tips to relieve heartburn during pregnancy and suddenly find out it means your baby will be quite hairy at birth!
 A small study from John Hopkins University found a link between heartburn and the amount of hair babies have at birth.